 On the plus side, it does seem that Shatner has finally gotten a bit better writing the characters of The Next Generation.
 I didn’t find the characters to be as poorly portrayed as in the past.
 Riker was no longer constantly confrontational, and Captain Picard didn’t seem to be living his life in Kirk’s shadow, never quite measuring up.

 I also liked the last chapter, where Shatner pens his theory on how the mirror universe we’ve seen several times in Star Trek storylines.
 It’s actually a pretty good story in itself, and a nice coda to Star Trek: First Contact.

-Shatner also seemed to bring in his own personal crisis at the time of his authoring this novel.
+Shatner also seemed to bring in his own personal crisis at the time of his authoring of this novel.
 It’s interesting to see how he writes Teilani and has her take a path that’s somewhat different than what I would have thought of her before this novel.
 Is it his way of working through his own wife’s death?
 I think so.

 However, these few pluses don’t compensate for the general confusion and abrupt change of direction for the last novel in Shatner’s mirror universe “saga”.
 I think this is one trilogy that most Star Trek fans can skip.

 Previous book in the series (link): Star Trek: Avenger by William Shatner and Judith & Garfield Reeves-Stevens